How Much Does it Cost to Develop an App: An In-depth Analysis

 This section goes over a few of our tips for developing an app for less money.

-3. Keep the design minimalistic.
-Simple could go a long way if the designer executes it well.
+- Keep the design minimalistic.
+A simple design could go a long way if the designer executes it well.
 Not to mention that a simple UI creates less frustration and can look more familiar.
 You could also opt for preset templates instead of designing the app from scratch.